-The Illinois Clean Energy Community Foundation has been making grants for the past 21 years.
-Since making its first grant the Foundation has awarded more than 5,600 grants.
-Due to a variety of circumstances, 641 grants were canceled by the grantees before beginning the projects.
+The Illinois Clean Energy Community Foundation has been making grants for the past 22 years.
+Since making its first grant the Foundation has awarded more than 5,700 grants.
+Due to a variety of circumstances, 650 grants were canceled by the grantees before beginning the projects.
 Five thousand (5,000) of the remaining grants were completed successfully.
-The Foundation has distributed $269 million to grantees upon completion of their projects.
-As of December 31, 2021, the Foundation had an obligation of $25.3 million on its books pending completion of the 158 ongoing projects.
+The Foundation has distributed $293 million to grantees upon completion of their projects.
+As of December 31, 2022, the Foundation had an obligation of $21 million on its books pending completion of 158 ongoing projects.

 The Foundation’s innovative Net Zero Energy Building Program (NZEBP) continues to attract strong interest.
 Net Zero Buildings take a holistic approach, combining high-performance design principles, energy efficiency, renewable energy technology, and careful construction.
-Net Zero Buildings use on-site renewable energy resources to offset the energy consumed by the building on an annual basis.
-The NZEBP was created to show that Net Zero Buildings are feasible in Illinois and to inspire a shift in the building sector through these lasting demonstrations of exceptional energy-efficient structures.
+Net Zero Buildings use on-site renewable energy resources to offset the energy drawn from the grid by the building on an annual basis.
+The Net Zero Energy Program was created to demonstrate that Net Zero Buildings are feasible in Illinois and to inspire a shift in the building sector through these lasting demonstrations of exceptional energy-efficient structures.

-The Foundation has awarded eleven NZEBP grants between December 2016 and December 2021.
-Eight projects have completed construction, are occupied, and six projects are in the 12-month building performance monitoring phase to attain net zero operation.
-Two of the buildings have completed 12 consecutive months of net zero operation.
-Additional Net Zero Energy applications are under consideration and the Foundation anticipates awarding more grants supporting projects of this nature in the coming year.
+The Foundation has awarded 16 NZEBP grants including three Net Zero Wastewater Treatment Plants between December 2016 and December 2022.
+Eight building projects have completed construction, are occupied, and six projects have completed 12 months of net zero Operation and two buildings are in the 12-month building performance monitoring phase to attain net zero operation.
+Two of the Wastewater Treatment Plants have completed 12 consecutive months of net zero operation.

-With Foundation support, the Downers Grove Sanitary District became the first net zero wastewater treatment plant in Illinois in 2019; the Village of Port Byron plant is currently in operation and in the process of attaining twelve consecutive net zero operations.
+With Foundation support, the Downers Grove Sanitary District in 2019 became the first net zero wastewater treatment plant in Illinois.
+Recently, the Village of Port Byron plant completed twelve consecutive months of net zero operations.